 Hartwick’s commitment to helping with your transition to college extends beyond Welcome Weekend.

-CSS staff is focused on supporting your transition and acclimation to your new home away from home by offering a series of personalized opportunities during your first semester.
+CSS staff is focused on supporting your transition and acclimation to your new home away from home.

 Hartwick’s First-Year Experience includes:

 - First Year Seminar Course – specialized seminar topics taught by faculty in small group setting